How FAN ID kills Russian football

 “Starting with the adoption of the fan identification system’s concept and the issue of the decree by the government, the RFU urged the clubs to pay attention to this matter.
 It developed a motivation programme, recommended the clubs to execute it,” RFU’s Secretary General Maxim Mitrofanov claimed.

 “The motivation programme is important to increase the number of fans, we realise it,” head of the RFU’s Marketing and Commerce Office Ilya Fimushkin supported him.
 “We have a task force, we work in two areas.
 First of all, it is an encouragement programme.
 It is an option of the first ball kick, taking a footballer’s kid to the pitch, a footballer’s video call, an invitation to the VIP lounge, participation in a promo video shooting and so on.
 Our task is to create a fully-fledged loyalty programme for FAN ID owners, but the creating of this programme is a big job requiring additional time.
 As an experience we consider the programmes Active Citizen and A Million Prizes.”

 Another question is that nobody has replied to the subsidies demanded for this matter.

 What about Kazan?

-Ak Bars Arena as well as all the stadiums that hosted the WC in 2018 was already tested by the Fan ID well.
+Ak Bars Arena as well as all the stadiums that hosted the WC in 2018 was already tested by the FAN ID well.
 However, this doesn’t mean that in case Rubin gets to the Premier League next season, everything is ready in Kazan.
-The equipment was purchased by the 2017 Confederations Cup, but it will have to reprogrammed for the updated Fan IDs, and the work in local Multi-Functional Centres will need to be organised.
+The equipment was purchased by the 2017 Confederations Cup, but it will have to reprogrammed for the updated FAN IDs, and the work in local Public Services Centres will need to be organised.